Mrxiaoyuer/TerraByte/geotest/README.md

 Quick start (setup & run)
 -------------------------
-1. Open a terminal in the `demos/geotest` directory:
-   - If you're at the repository root, run: cd geotest
+1. From repository root open terminal and change into the demo: cd geotest

 2. Install dependencies:
    npm install